-Some might say that he was born with a lizard in one hand and a tortoise in the other.
+Some might say that my dad was born with a lizard in one hand and a tortoise in the other.
 He had this fascination for all wild creatures and brought them into the home.
 Reptile, mammal, bird.
 He loved them all.
 Except… he loved reptiles more.
 And among reptiles, he loved desert tortoises the best.

-As I was packing for a trip with him to the Galapagos Islands a few years ago, it dawned on me that the tortoise might be my avatar.
+As I was packing for a trip with him to the Galápagos Islands a few years ago, it dawned on me that the tortoise might be my avatar.
 It felt like a kind of inheritance, something inevitable, and I didn’t have any choice in the matter.
-This was the invisible force behind our decision to visit the Galapagos.
+This was the invisible force behind our decision to visit the Galápagos.
 Dad was now in his mid-70s and starting to feel the hurt from Parkinson’s.
 He had always dreamed of visiting these islands.

 One of the things to know about Parkinson’s is that even if a person’s symptoms are tamped by medication, certain things can set off tremors.
-For dad, any emotional experience will do it.
+For Dad, any emotional experience will do it.
 You can always tell when he’s super happy because his hands start shaking.
-So to see him sitting in the dirt beside the trail at Urbina Bay, on Isabela Island, trying to hold his camera level while a giant tortoise is headed straight toward him, at eye level — well, joy consumed his whole body.
-Dad was vibrating from excitement.
+So to see him sitting in the dirt beside the trail at Urbina Bay, on Isabela Island, trying to hold his camera level while a giant tortoise is headed straight toward him, at eye level — well, excitement consumed his whole body.
+Dad was vibrating from joy.
 I didn’t expect any of his photos to come out.

 I believe my father’s guardian animal was settled before he was born.
 Like me, but for different reasons, he didn’t have a say in the matter.